 5 days | Fall

-Experience one of the oldest and most unique pilgrimage routes in Europe.
-It ends at the site of the remains of St. James, one of the 12 apostles.
+Experience a walking trip through one of the oldest and most unique pilgrimage routes in Europe, ending at the cathedral in Santiago de Compostela where the remains of St. James are buried.

 The IES Abroad Salamanca Center is located in the core of the city, near the Plaza Mayor and the historic campuses of the Universidad de Salamanca and Universidad Pontificia.
 Features include: